castle-engine/castle-engine/tools/build-tool/data/ios/services/vibrate/README.md

 </project>
 ~~~~

-Then use `Vibrate` procedure from `CastleOpenDocument` in your application.
+Then use [Vibrate](https://castle-engine.io/apidoc-unstable/html/CastleOpenDocument.html#Vibrate) procedure from the [CastleOpenDocument](https://castle-engine.io/apidoc-unstable/html/CastleOpenDocument.html) unit in your application.